How to Cut a Peach in 15 Seconds

 Right now I’m picturing Nicolas Cage saying “I could eat a peach for hours”, and then I’m picturing John Travolta AS Nicolas Cage practicing saying the same thing.

 Clingstone peaches are the drunk friend at a party kind of peach; they just don’t make life easy for you.
 The stone or pit of a clingstone peach won’t easily twist away from the fruit like a freestone peach will.
-They’re both super delicious, but clingstones are high maintenance.
-Given my streak of lazy tricks, I’ve developed one that will allow you to quickly cut a clingstone peach in under 30 seconds.
+Both kinds are super delicious, but clingstones are high maintenance.

-1) Wash your peach (duh).
+- Wash your peach (duh).
 Make one circular cut through the peach, starting and ending at the stem.
-I use one of the workhorses in my kitchen, my little paring knife for this job.
+I use one of the workhorses in my kitchen, my favorite paring knife for this job.
 If that knife broke today, I’d rush order it to be delivered tomorrow.

-4) In less than 30 seconds, you’ll have eight beautiful peach slices ready to eat!
+- In only 15 seconds, you’ll have eight beautiful peach slices ready to eat!

 Impressed?
 Underwhelmed?
 Either way, I have a peach to snack on, so if you’ll excuse me, I’ll be watching Face Off.
 And maybe to make it a doubleheader, Con Air.
 I had them both on VHS.

 Because I’m awesome.